As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Brown and black spots with redness

-4. Skin Infections
+4. Skin infections

-One of the causes of hyperpigmentation, and therefore, brown spots is a skin infection.
+One of the causes of hyperpigmentation, and therefore, brown spots, is a skin infection.
 Whether of the fungal, bacterial, or parasitic variety, these infections can cause inflammation that could lead to color changes in the skin.
-Also, infections may cause clogged pours, scabs, or dark exudate that will look like black spots.
-A tell-tale sign of fleas is black spots that are actually flea dirt, or the digested blood.
-Dogs may also be itchy, have redness bordering the brown spots, and their skin may develop an odor.

 Your veterinarian will need to look at your dog’s skin and possibly take skin scrapings to look at under the microscope to determine the cause of your dog’s skin infection.
-Medications, such as antibiotics, antifungals, and parasiticides will be used to treat.
+Medications, such as antibiotics, antifungals, and parasiticides, will be used to treat.

-5. Skin Allergies
+5. Skin allergies

 Brown spots on dog skin due to allergies